 Availability of developers

 If you want changes made to the code, then you’ll need to go to a developer that has experience in the HubSpot CMS.
 Generally, you’ll need a HubSpot partner.
 There are more Wordpress developers than there are HubSpot developers.
 However, I don’t think this is a major issue as more and more agencies and developers are tuning into HubSpot as a platform.
-Just one to be aware of.
+Several agencies, such as SpotDev, possess deep expertise in HubSpot website design, development, and migration services.

 Portability